Reflections of a Roving Doctor

 The City

-Mexico City’s Zócalo is kinda hard not to admire; boasting a huge plaza that is usually the site of the city centre market or various exhibitions during the year when not empty, and, the pièce de résistance, Mexico City’s very own Metropolitan Cathedral – a gothic masterpiece whose history is not entirely as beautiful as it is.
+Mexico City’s Zócalo is kinda hard not to admire; boasting a huge plaza that is usually the site of the city centre market or various exhibitions during the year when not empty, and, the pièce de résistance, Mexico City’s very own Metropolitan Cathedral – a gothic masterpiece whose history is not entirely as beautiful as it looks.

-You see, this church was built over the remains of a temple in the middle of Tenochtitlan; the Aztec Empire’s capital city in the 15th century.
+You see, this church was built over the remains of a temple in the middle of Tenochtitlán; the Aztec Empire’s capital city in the 15th century.
 After the infamous conquistador Hernán Cortés razed the city to the ground in 1521, including its main place of worship; Templo Mayor, it was decided to consolidate their power and absolute control by building their own temple – one that took around 250 years to build and was dedicated to the Assumption of the Virgin Mary.

 I spent what time little I had left before check-in going around the city – chilling at Alameda Park; the Americas’ oldest park, and just roaming the streets.
 As I was roaming around, quite out of the blue, it started to rain.
 Little did I know, despite all my meticulous planning, that the months between May and October constitute Mexico’s rainy season.
 My trusty umbrella served its purpose mightily for the first few minutes, pathetically attempting to shield me from a torrential downpour that lasted a couple of hours.
-It was right there and then that I started to expect the unexpectable from the country’s weather – something that came in very useful the more time I spent there.
+It was right there and then that I started to expect the unexpectable from the country’s weather – something that proved very useful the more time I spent there.

 Stay wild,